nasa/Common-Metadata-Repository/schemas/resources/schemas/provider/v1.0.0/search.md

 * took - How long the search took in milliseconds
 * items - a list of the Providers

-Request the list of all providers with their metadata
+Request the list of all providers with their metadata.

 __Example__